 Utility bills will rise with the thermometer this summer, but you don’t have to sweat it if you gear up with the right air conditioner.
-Whether you've already got one or are considering buying one new, we’ve got your go-to guide on how to save money.
+Whether you've already got one or are considering buying a new one, we’ve got your go-to guide on how to save money.
 Just keep these things in mind.

 Don’t Go Too Big